refuel-ai/autolabel/README.md

 Output:
 neutral

 Now I want you to label the following example:
-Example: Integrity means that you pay your debts.
-Does this apply to President Trump too?
-Output:

-Now I want you to label the following example:
 Input: A rare exception to the rule that great literature makes disappointing films.
 Output: